Avergrove/avergroves-learning-notes/docs/tetris/LST_stacking.md

 LST Stacking deserves its own little section because it's incredible versatile and SHOULD be used with center wells!
 But it's primarily a 7-2 thing since it gives you more stacking leeway!

 I'm trying to write tips beyond "stack flat" here, but I'll still put them here so we have a neat little list, please take note of these in point-by-point!
+I am also by means an LST expert (I haven't done a 20TSD successfully yet), the entire point of this document here is to showcase what I observed from trying to stack it.
+These are points are primarily aimed towards VS. If you want to spam TSD, Mech TSD would be your better bet since it's pattern stacking.

+0. Before you learn to run, you must walk!
+If you can't LST stack, then just do a "normal" stack.
+As an exercise, try doing a 40L sprint with only quads and TSDs.
+It will give you a general idea on how to manipulate the jag side and control height.
+    - I would even encourage starting with an opener: In particular TKI or any that can versatilly transtion to 7-2.
+(Hachispin, MKO, Hitosura TSD (HTSD) / Hyperspin).
+Try and hit the ground running!
+    - Alternatively, try and hit B2B x20 in Zen!
 1. First usual point: Keep your 7 side flat.
 And keep the height difference around the chasm near zero, these are the most important points, I will keep saying this.
 2. Do not compromise your stack for a TSD.
 LST is strong consistent pressure, but it's not worth crapping on your stack for it.
 Build up if you need.
 2. For each TSD performed, you have an 8 tile residue.
 This means you will always be able to perform a TSD with each bag.